sagor-roy/event-management/README.md

 ### 5. Event Reports
 - Admins can download attendee lists for specific events in CSV format.

+---

-## Project Installation Guide
+# Project Installation Guide

-This guide will help you set up and run a raw PHP project on Windows, Ubuntu, and macOS.
+This guide will help you set up and run a project on Windows, Ubuntu, and macOS.

 ## Prerequisites
 Ensure you have the following installed: